FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_convention.md

 ## Exceptions

 * Identifiers will use the "Id" abbreviation since this is a standard pattern across the industry.
+* Stock Keep Units will use the "SKU" abbreviation since this is a standard pattern across the industry.

 ## Introduced (version)